PUB5003 Editing Practice

 - edit for a particular audience and language level;

 - explain the need for appropriate tone and register in a publication;

-- use standard proofreading symbols to mark up edited copy;
+- use standard proofreading symbols and online techniques to mark up edited copy;

-- use on-screen techniques, principally Track Changes and Comment function to mark up electronic files in word processing and other software;
+- use on-screen techniques, principally Track Changes and Comment function to mark up electronic files in word processing and other software including pdfs;

 - demonstrate an understanding of how different sets of proofs must be checked;

 - identify logical structure and flow in a manuscript and suggest how they can be achieved;